nhatthangle/Text-classification/README.md

 ### Second part: Neural network models

 #### Sequential models

-Here is the result for the Sequential models that we implemented
+Here is the result for the Sequential models that we implemented, the left table is for cleaned data and the right one is for the stemmed data.

 <img src="https://github.com/nhatthangle/Project-Deep-Learning---Text-classification/blob/main/Sequential.png" />

+It seems that the models worked well on both data and gave approximately identical metrics on the test set (though it is a little bit better for stemmed data).

 #### LSTM models